build-on-aws/content/posts/codewhisperer-for-lecturers/index.md

 CodeWhisperer supports Java (and other programming languages), but I personally hadn't had to use Java in a few years.
 I'll outline my approach and the developer experience, but I encourage you to experiment with CodeWhisperer yourself.
 While my use case is aimed at a lecturer in the class room, many professional developers have to 'context switch' daily.
 It's not uncommon for a 'full stack' developer to be working on multiple languages at once.
 They are expected to seamlessly move between technologies; and in a small company, they might be the only developer, so they can't specialize on one stack or aspect of the system.
 An AI coding companion helps with that constant context switching.

-If you would like to read a longer, more detailed, step-by-step walkthrough for how I completed this, I've written it up on a separate [page](/posts/codewhisperer-for-lecturers/depth).
+If you would like to read a detailed, step-by-step walkthrough for how I completed this, I've places it at the end of this post as an [addendum](/posts/codewhisperer-for-lecturers/depth).

 ## How CodeWhisperer Supports Language Porting

 As I hadn't coded in Java on my device in several years, I needed to first set up the environment (install JDKs and Visual Studio Code extensions for Java), and create an AWS SDK Java app with Maven.
 As I am an 'old school' dev, I tested my setup by writing a simple Hello World program, and CodeWhisperer suggested the complete code after just typing the 'Hello World' comment.
 The code appears as a suggestion, similar to an auto-complete suggestion in text editors, and I can accept by pressing the `Tab` key.
 If no code is suggested, I can request it by pressing `ALT + c`.
 Finally, if the suggestion isn't exactly what I want, I can press left and right arrow keys to cycle through alternative suggestions in case one of those suits me better.

 I found the best suggestions were generated when I moved over comments from the Python code to the new Java class one-by-one, and let CodeWhisperer suggest Java implementations of that comment.
 Sometimes a slight editing of the comment was required, but only in a few cases.
 I used comments to generate the code for imports, array lists, instantiating the Rekognition client, processing image files, calling Rekognition's DetectLabels method, and printing color-coded labels.

 The experience of having a AI coding partner making suggestions takes a little getting used to, but I found it incredibly useful for reminding me of the 'Java-way' of doing certain things, and also the how it improved my efficiency immensely.
 Instead of writing a comment, switching to the docs or StackOverflow on how to do something in the Java world, CodeWhisperer was suggesting code that either looked right because it was reminding me of code I used to know, or looked strange because it was using new Java APIs or syntax that didn't exist the last time I used Java.
 I could then learn this new way of doing something in Java much quicker because it was presented in a way that directly integrated with the code I already had.

-Overall, CodeWhisperer accelerated developing the Java version by proposing code based on my comments and intent, and the previous code it had suggested .
+Overall, CodeWhisperer accelerated developing the Java version by proposing code based on my comments and intent, and the previous code it had suggested.

 The final code the CodeWhisperer suggested to me: